rpthms/nft-geo-filter/README.md

 # What do I need to add to my nftables config?
 **Nothing!** Since this script creates a separate nftables table to filter your traffic, it will not cause your current nftables config to break.
-The "filter-chain" chain created by this script has a priority of -200 to ensure that the filtering rules of this script are applied before your own rules.
+The "filter-chain" chain created by this script has a high priority of -200 to ensure that the filtering rules of this script are applied before your own rules (Most people won't be using a filter chain with such a high priority).

 # Other options
 By default, nft-geo-filter uses `/usr/sbin/nft` as the path to the nft binary.